KeithCheongWaiKeong/kiwidev-tele-bot/README.md

 Clone this repo and run the following commands from the project root:

 1. `npm install`
-2. `docker-compose build`
+2. Create a .env file with the TELE_BOT_API_TOKEN variable
-3. `docker-compose up -d`
+3. `npm run start:dev`
-4. Visit http://localhost:3000 to see your app running
+4. Start using your Telegram Bot

 ## License